 As a Navy nurse, Julie Vignato traveled the world, taught military corpsmen nursing skills, and helped hundreds of deployed military personnel and their families.

 “As a Navy nurse we did everything from the cradle to the grave.
 I saw people at their worst and at their best,” says Vignato.
 “I really liked that I was able to help people.
 I was able to help both those deployed and their families, which was very rewarding.”

 In her free time, Vignato and her husband care for their two horses, a Bullmastiff, a Boxador (part Lab, part Boxer), three fish, and two cats.
 “I used to rescue animals when I was stationed in Puerto Rico,” she explains.
-Julie enjoys riding horses at her small Valley Center ranch with her two daughters, Gracie and Sophie.
+Julie enjoys riding horses with her two daughters, Gracie and Sophie.

 “I always continue to push myself to new limits.”